Tell Me How, and I Will Die Trying

 The commandments are to be on our hearts, and we then impress them upon our children as we go about our day.
 Our ultimate goal is not doing devotions to secure outward obedience.
 Our ultimate goal is to create an atmosphere in which God can reach their hearts.
 It’s not manufactured.
 It’s simply doing life with our children!Our ultimate goal as parents is not outward obedience but to create an atmosphere in which God can reach their hearts.
 Click To Tweet

-We constantly orient their lives to the Scriptures!
 When one of the boys was little, he was concerned he couldn’t hear God’s voice.
 He asked me, “If I could hear Him, what would He say?”
 Oh, what an open door to be able to speak truth into his little heart.
 I took that little opening and cracked it wide open.
 I’ve often heard it said that the best way to get a healthy lawn is not simply to remove the weeds but to ensure your grass is healthy.
 The healthy grass will take care of a lot of the weeds.
+It’s the same with the landscape of our children’s hearts.
+It’s more about planting and tending to the good and not always eliminating the bad.
+Once the fruit of the Spirit starts to grow in their lives, weeding is not such a monumental task.

 Another time, right around Christmas, we were driving around looking at all the nativity scenes.
 In the back of the van, I heard one of the boys ask, “Mom, did Jesus poop?”
 Oh.
 My.
 Gosh.
 It almost felt blasphemous to talk about “poop” and “Jesus” in the same breath.
 (Still feels a little weird typing it!)
 But what a moment!
 I was able to talk about Jesus being fully human and fully God.
 “Yes, son, Jesus pooped!”
 His humanity was revealed in such a way that a 6-year-old boy could relate.